Streampunk/dynamorse-deprecated/README.md

 ### Watchful eye

-Each dynamorse instance can send statistics to _influxdb_, a time series database that is optimized for storing and searching metrics information.
+Each dynamorse instance can send statistics to [influxdb](https://influxdata.com/time-series-platform/influxdb/), a time-series database that is optimized for storing and searching metrics information.
 The running instance sends metrics about the overall performance of the application, along with each Node-RED node sending details about how many grains it processed per second and how long it took to process each grain.
-This data can be mined and turned into reports or graphed in real time with tools such as Apache's Grafana.
+This data can be mined and turned into reports or graphed in real time with tools such as  [Grafana](http://grafana.org/).

 Dynamorse uses standard IT tools so that it fits alongside other metrics systems and applications in an enterprise IT environment.
-Combined with system monitoring tools that also work with the same toolsets, such as _collectd_, it is possible to monitor and respond to issues such as real-time streams about to dropping below real-time performance.
+Combined with system monitoring tools that also work with the same toolsets, such as [collectd](https://collectd.org/), it is possible to monitor and respond to issues such as real-time streams about to dropping below real-time performance.
 Also, developers and testers can analyze performance by watching for memory leaks, buffer overflows, the impact of garbage collection etc..

 ## Getting started